srdo/storm/docs/storm-kafka-client.md

 You can also override the kafka clients version while building from maven, with parameter `storm.kafka.client.version` e.g. `mvn clean install -Dstorm.kafka.client.version=0.10.0.0`

-When selecting a kafka client version, you should ensure -
+When selecting a kafka client version, you should ensure:

- 1. kafka api is compatible. storm-kafka-client module only supports **0.10 or newer** kafka client API.
-For older versions, you can use storm-kafka module (https://github.com/apache/storm/tree/master/external/storm-kafka).
+* Kafka API is compatible. storm-kafka-client module only supports **0.10 or newer** kafka client API.
- 2. The kafka client selected by you should be wire compatible with the broker. e.g. 0.9.x client will not work with 0.8.x broker.
+* The kafka client selected by you should be wire compatible with the broker.
+Refer to Kafka's compatibility matrix [here](https://cwiki.apache.org/confluence/display/KAFKA/Compatibility+Matrix).

 # Kafka Spout Performance Tuning